-Children of unmarried parents also may be named if the mother is the wrongful death party but the father cannot be named unless the father formally recognized the child as his own and provided financial support.
+Children of unmarried parents also may be named if the mother is the decedent but the father cannot be named unless the father formally recognized the child as his own and provided financial support.
 Contact a qualified Delray Beach wrongful death lawyer for more information on who is eligible to file a wrongful death claim.

 The wrongful death lawsuit may claim these monetary damages:

 - Loss of minor children’s companionship, instruction, and guidance

 - Pain and suffering of the spouse and children

 - Lost income and benefits that the deceased would have earned over a lifetime

 - Loss of the estate’s probable net accumulations in current monetary value

 Florida law allows a wrongful death lawsuit if the death is caused by a wrongful act or negligence.
 A wrongful death lawsuit must be filed within two years of the date of death.
 If the statute of limitations deadline is missed, the parties are barred from suing.

 How a Delray Beach Wrongful Death Attorney Can Help

 The law adjudicating wrongful death cases is intricate and requires the expertise of a Delray Beach wrongful death lawyer who has worked on many of these cases.